Multi-Mission Launcher: Weapon System

 Indirect Fire Protection Capability Increment 2-Intercept (IFPC Inc 2-I) is a mobile ground based multi-role weapons system built around the Integrated Air and Missile Defense Battle Command System with an AN/MPQ-64 Sentinel acting as the prime sensor and truck mounted MML systems as shooters.
 The acronym IFPC is pronounced "if pick."
 The Army intends to integrate a 100-kilowatt laser weapon with the system, they awarded a $130m development contract to a joint Dynetics and Lockheed Martin team.
 Like the MML the system will be integrated with the FMTV.
 The Army intends to test a full (including laser) IFPC system in 2022.
 In 2019 the Army announced their intent to field a high powered microwave weapon as part of IFPC by 2024 with a demonstration in 2022.

 FMTV mounted Multi-Mission Launcher

-The MML is currently planned to be fielded carried aboard a Family of Medium Tactical Vehicles truck; each FMTV carries fifteen MML tubes organized into three five tube clips.
+The MML was planned to be fielded carried aboard a Family of Medium Tactical Vehicles truck; each FMTV carries fifteen MML tubes organized into three five-tube clips.
 The launcher is highly maneuverable with 360 degrees of rotation and a full 90 degrees of elevation.
 Each FMTV pulls a standard trailer with a tactical missile data link and a standard 60 kW generator.
 Development of the platform utilized components from the M1157 Dump Truck and M142 High Mobility Artillery Rocket System.

 Derivatives

 Enduring Shield

 Enduring Shield from Dynetics uses a launcher based on the MML.
-The stacking system was redesigned to cost less and gains in probability and reducing complexity have also been made.
+The stacking system was redesigned to cost less and gains in probability and reducing complexity were also made.
 Like the MML the Enduring Shield launcher is payload agnostic allowing a wide range of missiles to be integrated into the system.
+Dynetics' MML-based Enduring Shield design was selected by the U.S. Army over the Rafael Iron Dome in August 2021.
+A typical Enduring Shield platoon will consist of four launchers linked to one AN/MPQ-64 Sentinel radar via the Army's Integrated Battle Command System (IBCS) network; each launcher carries 15 AIM-9X Sidewinder missiles and is deployed off the back of Palletized Load System or Load Handling System trucks.